soulwa/searchneu/docs/Search.md

 # Scoring

 All the fields get different boostings.
-Check `server.js` for current setup.
+Check `server.ts` for current setup.

 # Optimizations